sysnasri/upday/README.md

 ## Important attention

 ```
-This scenario does not uses Route53 instead uses OVH DNS, because my apex domain "nasri.it" is hosted on OVH.
+This scenario does not use Route53 instead uses OVH DNS, because my apex domain "nasri.it" is hosted on OVH.
 In this scenario a CNAME "upday" is going to be created and pointed to aws application load balancer.

 ```